SuborbitalPigeon/chapter_image/text/image.md

 ### Tone curves

-A function can be applied which maps between input tone in the image and output.
+A function can be applied which maps between input pixel value and output pixel value.
+These functions could be simple linear operations in order to change the exposure value of an image, or any other general function.
-It is common to use so called *s-shaped* curves, these are used to increase the contrast in the mid-tones of an image.
+*S-shaped* curves are used to increase the contrast in the mid-tones of an image, which can result in more pleasing photographs for example.
+Normally, curves are only applied to the lightness channel of colour images, as manipulating the hues is usually not required.

-### Histogram equalisation
+### Histogram equalisation {#sec:histogramequalisation}

 ![Original image, and global and local equalisation](images/equalise.png){#fig:equalise}